CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-04-accepting-compliments.md

 Eg. We all recognize the importance of the plush animal for many kids as a way to perceive comfort and affection, which is profoundly disturbing if thought about for two seconds: why does the child have to settle for finding such very social emotions in an inanimate object?

-It's important to note that such deep-rooted beliefs are effectively our core programming, and they will continue to shape our perception of reality unless addressed, in many ways *forcing* reality to conform to them when challenged, through the sheer impulse to homeostasis.
+It's important to note that such deep-rooted beliefs are effectively our core programming, and they will continue to shape our perception of reality unless addressed, in many ways FORCING reality to conform to them when challenged, through the sheer impulse to homeostasis.

 There is so much effort that people take in self-development that goes wasted because at our core we believe to be irredeemable and hopeless, and so we drag ourselves right back to the starting point, deep down believing that to be our lot.

-To have real hope of changing ourselves, we have to deeply understand (feel!) that we *can* change.
-We *can* understand ourselves.
-We *can* have a satisfying, joyful life.
-We *can* be proud of ourselves every day.
-We *are* important and meaningful.
+To have real hope of changing ourselves, we have to deeply understand (feel!) that *we can change.
+We can understand ourselves.
+We can have a satisfying, joyful life.
+We can be proud of ourselves every day.
+We are important and meaningful*.

 Strong feelings and emotions are the keys to deprogramming, in the same way that it is strong feelings+emotions that carved our worldview in our psyche in the first place.
 Logic alone cannot bring someone out of a hole that feelings+emotions put them in.